Wuxhu11/LittleTiger/_projects/1_project.md

 </div>

->My research centers on how to build a collborative network of multiple clients in cross-silo settings.
+My research centers on how to build a collborative network of multiple clients in cross-silo settings:
 <ul>
     <li>Free-riding, competition, and collaboration</li>
     <li>Quantifying data heterogeneity/complementarity</li>